SachinBadhe11/currency-exchange-rate-forecasting/Currency_Exchange_README.md

-# USD-INR Exchange Rate Prediction with Google Colab
+# Currency Exchange Rate Prediction(USD-INR) with Google Colab

 This project leverages the power of Google Colab to analyze the historical USD-INR exchange rate and build a time series model for predicting future exchange rates using the SARIMA model.